 See Why My Perfect Resume is a 5-Star Resume Builder

-Don’t waste your time searching for the perfect layout — use these professionally-designed templates to build your own resume in minutes.
+Don’t waste your time searching for the perfect layout — use these professionally-designed templates to build your own resume in minutes using our resume builder.

 This template uses bold headers and intelligent spacing for easy reading.
 Pick from a variety of colors to give your resume a professional look.

 This clean layout provides structure for your information by using a strong color header, and clearly defined sections, using simple box graphics.

 This colorful design offers an easy-to read layout, with “connect the dots” graphics linking your summary, skills and achievements.